ragharwal/Multi-linguistic_Podcast_Platform/attachments/SRS.md

    * Interface to upload podcasts
    * A well-designed podcast player
    * Multi Linguistic Website
-   * Live Translation of podcast using cloud
+   * Live Translation of podcast on cloud
 #### 3.2 Other Aims -
    * Users should be able to like and comment on any podcast.
    * Each user can have his/her profile picture and some details.